haxpor/blog/_posts/monthly-report/2017-08-01-month-report-july-2017.md

 Most of the time in this month has been spent on _asteroids_ project both in terms of research and programming.
 I've done releasing open source version of it, but continued to adding features I want for commercial one in which hopefully soon that I can release to the wild.

 Also spent a few hours to contribute for [libgdx](https://github.com/libgdx/libgdx), and [Potatso](https://github.com/haxpor/potatso).
 More story to tell for the latter one.
-Also open source [aseprite-macos-buildsh](https://github.com/haxpor/aseprite-macos-buildsh) which is an automated tool to help building [aseprite](https://www.aseprite.org/) on macOS.
+Also I open source [aseprite-macos-buildsh](https://github.com/haxpor/aseprite-macos-buildsh) which is an automated tool to help building [aseprite](https://www.aseprite.org/) on macOS.

 Also few hours spent on fixing and configuring my servers to be ready for deploying company website ([https://abzi.co](https://abzi.co)), but you will see only "Underconstruction" for now.

 ## asteroids
 ___

-It is initially a port project from ForeignGuyMike, then I added bunch of new improvements, and support over control support seamlessly for PC and mobile platform, better error and resource management handling, and fully Kotlin language ported.
+It is initially a port project from ForeignGuyMike, then I added bunch of new improvements, and support over control scheme seamlessly for PC and mobile platform, better error and resource management handling, and featured ful Kotlin language switched with more utilization of lambda functions.

 You can take a look at the project [here](https://github.com/haxpor/asteroids).